+Support a researcher!Great news!
+Two UMass Medical School researchers have been “adopted” by The Angel Fund.
 The researchers at the Day Lab at UMass Medical School work tirelessly to find a cure for ALS.
 Each lab has remarkable researchers who work on individual pieces of the puzzle that fit into the whole research picture.

-The Angel Fund for ALS Research would like to introduce you to two remarkable researchers who are new Angel Fund Fellows: Dr. Sandra Almeida and Dr. Claudia Fallini.
-We invite you to “adopt” one of these Fellows.
-The adoption process is simple: to adopt a Fellow, the Angel Fund supporter will contribute towards a total of $25,000 to support the research of these individuals.
+The Angel Fund for ALS Research would like to introduce you to two remarkable researchers who are new Angel Fund Fellows: Dr.Katharina Elisabeth (Karin) Meijboom and Dr. Nils Henniger We invite you to help support these researchers so they can continue to do their important research.
+To help adopt a researcher, The Angel Fund supporter can contribute to support the research of these individuals.

 Regardless of whether you are a business, a family or an individual, by adopting a research Fellow you can help Dr. Brown and the UMass ALS research team reach their goal – finding a treatment and a cure for ALS.

 Dr.Katharina Elisabeth (Karin) MeijboomDr.
 Meijboom has a longstanding interest in neurobiology and using neuroscience to understand neurological disorders.
 In 2011 she earned a Bachelor of Science degree in Cognitive and Neurobiological Psychology at the University of Utrecht in the Netherlands.